rich-hart/presentation_notes/pres.md

 You cannot assume your users have any context besides what you put in a code sample and maybe one or two sentences above or below.

+### Strategies For Documentation

+Web pages have to employ scannable text using:
+*  highlighted keywords (hypertext links serve as one form of highlighting; typeface variations and color are others)
+*  meaningful sub-headings (not "clever" ones)
+*  bulleted lists
+*  the inverted pyramid style, starting with the conclusion

 ## Source Code

 ##### MessyCode.py